rain-sk/synth.kitchen/README.md

 ### Keyboard Nav

-Some way to move selection from module to module using only the keyboard...
+- [x] Some way to move selection from module to module using only the keyboard
+- [ ] Some way to go in-to/out-of a module's controls

 ### Module UIs